AI voice receptionist for small business: what it is, what it costs, and whether it is worth it

 An AI voice receptionist answers your phone 24/7, books appointments, and captures every lead a live person would miss.
 Here is how it works, what it costs a small business in 2026, and how to tell whether your business actually needs one.

 A plumber we know keeps his phone in his pocket all day.
 He cannot answer it.
 He is under a sink, in a crawlspace, or driving to the next job.
 Every ring he misses is a customer with a flooding basement calling the next plumber on the list.
-That is the exact problem an AI voice receptionist is built to solve.
-This is a plain guide to what one is, what it costs, and whether it earns its keep for a business like yours.
+That is the exact problem an AI voice receptionist solves.
+Here is what one is, what it costs, and whether it earns its keep for a business like yours.

 §